 Catrin Edwards joined the department in 2015 as a Lecturer in International Politics, having previously worked as a post-doctoral researcher at the School of Political Studies, University of Ottawa.
 She was awarded her PhD in International Politics from the Department of International Politics, Aberystwyth University in 2014 for a thesis on language politics, immigration and educational policy in Catalonia, Wales and Quebec.
-Catrin has spent time as a Visiting Scholar at UQAM, Montreal, where she was based at the ‘Centre de recherche interdisciplinaire sur la diversité au Québec’, and the Universitat Pompeu Fabra in Barcelona.
+Catrin has spent time as a Visiting Scholar at UQAM, Montreal, where she was based at the ‘Centre de recherche interdisciplinaire sur la diversité au Québec’, and GRITIM at the Universitat Pompeu Fabra in Barcelona.

 Catrin is an expert in language policy and politics, immigration, multiculturalism and sub-state governance.
 Her work has examined the approaches of sub-state governments to immigration and linguistic diversity and has adopted a comparative approach to analyse language and immigration policies in Catalonia, New Brunswick, Quebec and Wales.
 She is currently involved in a Horizon2020 funded-project, IMAJIINE, and is looking specifically at the role Corsican nationalist parties play in achieving political, economic and social justice.